 - Make sure there is adequate lighting in all halls and rooms;

 - Repair any torn carpeting or loose tiles;

 - Arrange furniture in a way to prevents trip hazards;

 - Keep items you use regularly within easy reach;

 - Install rails and grab bars in bathrooms and on stairs;

 - Maintain outdoor landscaping and fix any chipped or cracked paving stones immediately.

 If a fall does happen, seek medical care immediately, regardless of symptoms.
 Not doing so puts your health at serious risk.

 Let Us Help You Today

 At Cavallo & Cavallo, we know how important it is for many older adults to remain in their own homes.
 We provide tips that can help you age in place.
 We can also advise you on ways to reduce the future costs of nursing home care, if and when it is needed.
-Contact our Bronx & New Rochelle Medicaid & nursing home attorneys and request a consultation in our office today.
+Contact our Bronx & Westchester Medicaid & nursing home attorneys and request a consultation in our office today.